lohedges/vmmc/README.md

 fluid, single particle rotations will always be accepted.
 While not a problem from a thermodynamic perspective, this may cause issues if the user wishes to enforce a strict Stokes scaling of translational and rotational diffusion.
+* The calculation of the hydrodynamic factor makes assumes a spherical cluster, which is only approximate in two dimensions.
+In general, it is likely that particles on a flat surface may diffuse in a system specific way, so there may be no good general approximation of Stokes scaling.
+In future versions we intend to provide an additional callback function so that the user can enforce a model specific damping factor.
 * The recursive manner in which the trial cluster is built can lead to a stack overflow if the cluster contains many particles.
 Typically, thousands, or tens of thousands of particles should be perfectly manageable.
 The typical memory